Maxwe11y/JointEC/README.md

 ### We provide some rules for cause utterance labeling.

-1. Each conversation is fed into a single csv file which contains 7 columns, i.e., conversation id, number of turn, utterances from person F, utterances from person M, emotion, emotion label and the speaker.
-The annotator should label the cause utterances for each emotion utterance in columns 8, 9 and 10 in a descent order.

-2. Each utterance has at most three cause utterances and at least zero cause utterance.
+1. Each utterance has at most three cause utterances and at least zero cause utterance.
 For instance,

         I guess this is why I came

     Its cause utterances can be 4, 6 and 8 or 4, N, N
     if the utterance has less than three cause utterances.
 N means None.

-3. When labeling the cause utterance, the priority is given to the utterance that provides more evidence.
+2. When labeling the cause utterance, the priority is given to the utterance that provides more evidence.
 For example,

         turn1 (frustrated)	Hi.
         turn2 (neutral)				 Hi.
 Thanks for waiting.